apolish/ECDLP-Research/README.md

 ## 🔍 Overview

-This work explores the possibility of completely inverting the private key based on the public key and the available probabilistic topology of the private key, which should enable the algorithmic recovery of private keys in polynomial time.
+This work investigates the possibility of full private key inversion based on the public key and the available probabilistic private key topology, which should provide algorithmic recovery of private keys in polynomial time.
+This research employs hybrid approaches that combine ML/DL and advanced number theory and modular arithmetic to operate in the space of modular residues.

 NOTICE!
 This work is in the stage of active development and research; therefore, some sections of this repository are incomplete, and documentation may be unavailable at this stage.